Far Eastern University: University emblems

-The mace is the symbol of the Office of the University President.
-It is used on every formal event.
+The mace is the symbol of the University which is used on every formal academic event such as commencement exercises and recognition rites.
+The mace serves as the emblem of the President's Office and is prominently showcased during official University events presided over by the President.
+It comprises the University seal meticulously crafted from solid bronze, situated atop a finely carved staff made from Philippine hardwood.

 Manila Campus

-FEU's campus is noted for a number of historical Art Deco buildings preserved from the first half of the 20th century.
 Among the buildings on FEU's campus complex, five by the late Ar.
 Pablo S. Antonio Sr., garnered recognition in 2005 from the United Nations Educational, Scientific and Cultural Organization (UNESCO), who bestowed the Asia Pacific Heritage Award for Cultural Heritage on the university for "the outstanding preservation of its Art Deco structures."
 The buildings include the Nicanor B. Reyes Sr. Hall, the Admissions Building, the Architecture and Fine Arts Building, the Administration Building, and the Science Building.
 The Cultural Center of the Philippines also recognized the historical legacy of the buildings with a marker.
-Other historical buildings on the campus include the 1950s FEU Chapel and the Arts Building, which represent the International Style.
+Other historical buildings on the campus include the 1950s FEU Chapel and the Arts Building, which are designed in the International Style by Felipe Mendoza.

+In 2018, these Art Deco buildings, the FEU Chapel, and several art works were declared as National Cultural Treasures (NCT) by the National Museum of the Philippines.
+The Felipe Mendoza-designed chapel, featuring the striking Fatima mosaic on its facade by Vicente Manansala, the "Crucifixion of Christ" and "Via Crucis" paintings by Botong Francisco, and the stained-glass panels and mural crafted by Antonio Dumlao were recognized as part of this prestigious collection.
+Furthermore, the brass sculptures by Manansala at the quadrangle and the bas-reliefs by Francesco Riccardo Monti in the Administration Building lobby were also honored as NCTs.

 The university maintains various facilities, such as an electronic library, various types of laboratories, an auditorium, audio-visual and multimedia rooms, technology-based gate security and enrollment system, and gymnasiums.
 Due to FEU's mission to preserve and care for the environment, the university has a green and eco-friendly campus landscape and is famously called as the "Oasis of the University Belt".